chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Service if Application for Leave to Appeal is Granted

-**Rule 2.9 -** Unless a panel justice otherwise orders, if an Application for Leave to Appeal is granted, the appellant must, if one or more of the respondents failed to file a Notice of Appearance in accordance with Rule 2.5, serve one copy of the order granting leave to appeal on each of the respondents who had failed to file a Notice of Appearance in accordance with Rule 2.5.
+**Rule 2.9 -** Unless a panel judge otherwise orders, if an Application for Leave to Appeal is granted, the appellant must, if one or more of the respondents failed to file a Notice of Appearance in accordance with Rule 2.5, serve one copy of the order granting leave to appeal on each of the respondents who had failed to file a Notice of Appearance in accordance with Rule 2.5.

 **Rule 2.10 -** Within 48 after being served under Rule 2.9 with the order granting leave, a respondent must:
 - **(a)** file a Notice of Appearance in Form 2; and